 Below are some important trends and insights that were observed from the US government’s Clinical Trials Open Dataset.

-Note: The following points cover trends and insights of the clinical trials data from the years 2010-2020 and 2017-2020.
+Note: The following points cover trends and insights into the clinical trial data from the years 2010-2020 and 2017-2020.
 This includes the studies that are completed, currently active and recruiting, or are about to start.

 (The colour scheme has been set to maintain homogeneity for particular insight).